vortexntnu/em7180-ros-driver/README.md

 Python SMbus requires root access.
 It may therefore be required to run it as root:

     sudo su

 You could however consider adding the user to the I2C usergroup to avoid running the package as root.

+    adduser $USER i2c

-    #To run the publisher:
+To run the publisher:

     rosrun em7180 publisherEM7180.py

-    #To run the listener:
+To run the listener:

     rosrun em7180 subscriberEM7180.py